Tummy tuck compensation claims

 - Seroma - fluid collecting around the wound

 Regulations within the cosmetic surgery industry are very inconsistent, so it can be hard to understand your legal position if you have experienced negligence from a surgeon or clinic.
-But Cosmetic Surgery Solicitors can support you in your claim for compensation following an unsuccessful abdominoplasty.
+But Cosmetic Surgery Solicitors can support you in your claim following a botched abdominoplasty and secure you the tummy tuck compensation you deserve.

 Signs of negligence - Abdominoplasty